jehutting/omxplayer-pir/README.md

 * V0.11 Added video file exists check.
 * V0.12 Changed 'waiting for PIR ready' into 'waiting for operator leaving the scene'.
 * V0.13 Name of the file to play is now a commandline argument.
+* V0.14 The python commands needs omxplayer-pir.py, so with the .py, the python script file extension.
+        Checking the number of arguments as when given no FILE argument the "IndexError: list index out of range" appears.